sanskriti16/robustest_documentation_source/projecttypes.rst

 **2. iOS App Project**

 Select this option when your goal is to test an iOS app.
 Once the project has been created, you can upload your *.ipa file or app build to the project.
-Once oyour iOS devices are set up you can begin testing on the uploaded build.
+Once your iOS devices are set up you can begin testing on the uploaded build.

 **3. Mobile WebApp Project**